Denys Rudyi - Fotolia

-Caching – Caching solutions extend a view of the data from wherever it permanently resides to wherever the compute/application is running.
-The actual caching techniques used include NAS caching from companies like Avere and Primary Data; VM caching from Velostrata and storage gateways (from cloud providers like AWS and StorSimple/Microsoft).
+Caching – caching solutions extend a view of the data from wherever it permanently resides to wherever the compute/application is running.
+The actual caching techniques used include network-attached storage (NAS) caching from companies such as Avere and Primary Data, VM caching from Velostrata, and storage gateways from cloud providers such as Amazon Web Services (AWS) and StorSimple/Microsoft.
 Caches do a great job of getting data local to the application on a temporary basis, but don’t directly allow data to be permanently moved to the cloud

-Global scale-out data – We see two types of solution here.
-There are global NAS offerings, that provide a single geographically-distributed file system available from each location in which applications run.
-Solutions are available from a number of companies, including Panzura, Nasuni and Elastifile.
+Global scale-out data – there are two types of solution here.
+There are global NAS offerings that provide a single geographically distributed file system available from each location in which applications run.
+These are available from a number of companies, including Panzura, Nasuni and Elastifile.
 There are also distributed storage platforms that provide object-based and block-based solutions across different geographies.
-Solution providers include Hedvig, Datera and NooBaa.
+Providers include Hedvig, Datera and NooBaa.
 With global file systems some degree of data integrity is provided through global file locking.
 Object solutions tend to be eventually consistent, whereas block-based solutions usually offer no data integrity protection and leave that job to the application.

-Data protection – A number of solutions are based on use of data protection techniques to get data into and out of the cloud.
-These include replication solutions from Zerto and time-based replication from Reduxio.
-There are also suppliers that offer software-based solutions that can integrate with customer hardware infrastructure, such as HPE StoreVirtual and NetApp Cloud ONTAP.
+Data protection – a number of solutions are based on use of data protection techniques to get data into and out of the cloud.
+These include replication from Zerto and time-based replication from Reduxio.
+There are also software-based solutions that can integrate with customer hardware infrastructure, such as HPE StoreVirtual and NetApp Cloud OnTap.

-Private storage – At least three companies have started to offer private storage that sits close to the cloud provider in a co-located data centre or even in the same physical building.
-Solutions exist from Zadara Storage, NetApp and Nimble Storage (now part of HPE).
+Private storage – at least three companies have started to offer private storage that sits close to the cloud provider in a co-located datacentre or even in the same physical building.
+Solutions are available from Zadara Storage, NetApp and Nimble Storage (now part of HPE).
 These products offer traditional features, including replication between hardware that can offer a degree of data portability, without the customer having to pay to deploy the hardware infrastructure.

 Using application-based portability